andrew-fenton/andrew-fenton/README.md

 # Hey!
 I’m Andrew 👋

 I’m a software engineer who’s passionate about combining **code**, **creativity**, and **problem-solving** to build things that make life easier and more fun.
-Whether it’s web apps, trading bots, or Chrome extensions, I love diving into new tech and constantly pushing myself to learn new things.
+Whether it’s web apps, trading bots, or LLMs, I love diving into new tech and constantly pushing myself to learn new things.

 ### 🛠 What I’m working on:
 - 🚀 Building [UBCCourses.app](https://ubccourses.app), a **course review platform** designed to help students discover detailed information about their courses.